vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

 to level 2 or level 3 did in fact effectively stop coronavirus in its tracks.
 What should we see?

+First, keep in mind that there's a time lag 1 -> 2 and a time lag 2 ->
+3. When describing the model, we estimated these time lags as 1 week each, so that's a total of 2 weeks.
+This means that, about 2 weeks after coronavirus is stopped in its tracks, we should see a corresponding change in the trend of the number of true currently-or-eventually-symptomatic cases that are getting tests.

+One complication is that, because there is huge variation between people and between regions in the 1 -> 2 time lag and in the 2 -> 3 time lag, we won't see a sharp trend change after 2 weeks.
+Rather, we'll see the trend change happening a little more gradually.

-Ideally, we should see the number of people with coronavirus getting the test drop a lot.
-However, that doesn't necessarily mean that the total number of people getting the test drops, because many people who don't have the disease may also start getting tested, causing the total number of people getting tested to increase.
-So, more accurately, we should see one of these:
+Another complication: even if the rate at which true currently-or-eventually-symptomatic cases are getting to the testing stage drops, the number of other cases (e.g., people with a cold, flu, or allergy) that's getting the test may increase.
+In that case, we may not see a decrease in the number of tests being done.
+So, more accurately, we should see at least one of these:

 * A drop in the incremental number of tests each day.
+This will happen if the growth of true currently-or-eventually-symptomatic cases slows down, but any increase in tests from other cases does not increase to compensate.

-* A drop in the confirmed positive rate on tests (but this metric is available at a further lag of 5 to 7 days).
+* A drop in the confirmed positive rate on tests (but this metric is available at a further 3 -> 4 lag of about a week).
+This will happen if the growth of true currently-or-eventually-symptomatic cases slows down, and proportionally more people who don't have coronavirus are getting the tests.

 Unfortunately, we aren't seeing the second yet.
 As for the first, the transition data from March 26 to March 27 suggests that yes, we are